 Wild ARMs 2 lets you recruit Marivel, a odd vampire like girl that helps you out on the sidelines through out the main story.
 She's found in an optional dungeon called the Crimson Palace that can only be reached after getting the Global Airship.

 Many of the characters in Dragon Age: Origins can be considered optional.
-Some can simply be avoided or refused entry into your party.
-The most notable example is Loghain in that accepting him will actually cost you one of your teammates.
+Some can simply be avoided or refused entry into your party, and some can turn against you in some cases.
+The most notable example is Loghain in that accepting him will actually cost you one of your teammates (though not necessarily his death).
 Perhaps the most easily missable is Sten - who is tucked away in a cage and freely admits he's a murderer.

 In Awakening, you can wind up without any party members by giving Anders to the templars, refusing to let Oghren and Justice join the Wardens, ordering Nathaniel to be hanged, killing Velanna and refusing to let Sigrun accompany you into Kal Hirol.